ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

-Since we're here for Rust, let's learn how to use LEDs plus Rust to make magic.
+So we're here for Rust, let's learn how to use LEDs plus Rust to make magic.

 -->